 Protect Yourself during Flood Conditions

-Peterborough Public Health advise residents who are experiencing flooding to take precautions to protect their health.
+The Peterborough Public Health is advising residents who are experiencing flooding to take precautions to protect their health.
 Floodwaters can have negative impacts on private drinking water supplies, private sewage disposal systems and food safety.

 Drinking Water Precautions for Private Well Owners